Veranda-Digital/veranda-website-11ty/src/_includes/sections/section_content/system1.md

-Deliveries finally have a home in the Veranda Box.
-Fitted with a smart lock to keep your packages safe from theft, sensors to keep you in the know, and thermal insulation to keep perishables protected from spoiling.
+Deliveries finally have a home in your Veranda.
+The box is fitted with a smart lock to keep your packages safe from theft, sensors to keep you in the know, and thermal insulation to keep perishables protected from spoiling.